A Comparative Gas Cost Analysis of Proxy and Diamond Patterns in EVM Blockchains for Trusted Smart Contract Engineering: Methodology

 \subsection{Protocol}

-The initial smart contract deployment can be one of the most expensive in terms of gas costs in a smart contract life cycle.
+Smart contract deployments are one of the most expensive operations in terms of gas costs.
 Therefore, assessing the deployment costs associated with various patterns is essential.
 Additionally, upgrades often necessitate deploying additional smart contracts, making it crucial to compare the deployment costs of each subsequent upgrade.

-To do so, we propose to develop a file notarization scenario which is a standard use of smart contracts to ensure the integrity of critical data such as diploma or scientific workflows~\cite{badr2019permissioned,coelho2022blockchain,leible2019review}.
-The scenario will be implemented using the Proxy, and Diamond patterns, as well as a reference monolithic non-upgradeable smart contract referred to as the Classic pattern.

-For each pattern, the initial deployment of the notarization smart contract is referred to as Version 1.
-We will then proceed to two sequential upgrades of the application, a minor one (Version 2) and a major one (Version 3), to evaluate the gas costs.
-Features will be added as updates are made.
+The protocol leverages a file notarization scenario, a standard use of smart contracts to ensure the integrity of critical data such as diplomas or scientific workflows~\cite{badr2019permissioned,coelho2022blockchain,leible2019review}.
+The scenario is implemented using the proxy and diamond patterns, as well as a reference monolithic non-upgradeable smart contract referred to as the classic pattern.
+For each pattern, the initial deployment of the notarization smart contract is referred to as version 1.
+The study then proceeds to two sequential upgrades of the application, a minor one (version 2) and a major one (version 3), to evaluate the gas costs.
+Features are added as updates are made.
 Figure~\ref{fig:upgrades-by-patterns-diagram} demonstrates the upgrades for each pattern.
 Then the analysis turns to comparing the average gas cost of each function, for seeing which pattern is the less gas intensive when it comes to execution.
-Each function is accompanied by a test case that is run hundreds of times, to simulate real-world usage of this file notarization application over an extended period and to check the robustness of the code.
+Each function is accompanied by a test case ran hundreds of times, to simulate real-world usage of this file notarization application over an extended period and to check the robustness of the code.